SneakySensei/dewls/README.md

 - Hedera HCSC
 - Hedera HTS
 - XMTP Subscribe
+- Framer Motion

+# :construction_worker: **Team Description**
+Our team has worked on various Web3 projects, including 'Servify' which won the 'Best Use of Push Notification' award at ETHIndia'23.
+Not only this, we won 'Best Use of Router Protocol' at Unfold'23 for our project 'LenDen' as well.
+Our team is highly proficient in a variety of technologies, i.e. solidity for smart contract development, backend development with ExpressJS and NodeJS, utilize Supabase for secure database solutions.
+On the front end, we leverage NextJS for efficient interfaces, and our use of TypeScript ensures clean, scalable code.
+This expertise enables us to build innovative, decentralized applications with efficiency and precision.
+This time, we aim to deepen our Web3 knowledge, connect with like-minded individuals focused on decentralizing the internet, and enhance our skillset while participating in this online hackathon!
 # 📦 **Inside the box**

 DEWLS features a robust system architecture to support these actions, along with a streamlined user flow within the web application.
 The following diagrams explain the same: